ItsMeBrianD/NICASM/README.md

 ## Credits
 Work on this project was primarily completed as follows:
-Architecture Design : Nicolas Deckhut
+Architecture Design : Nicholas Deckhut
 Assembler Programming : Brian Donald

 NICASM was loosely based on the LC3, with several changes made throughout its creation.